SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-21-llm-ai-still-crap.md

 So&hellip; which is it?

 It turns out the correct answer is "no".
-But the answer Google's AI gives you is exquisitely sensitive to exactly how the query is phrased, _right down to punctuation!_  It will answer confidently, regardless of correctness.
+But the answer Google's AI gives you is exquisitely sensitive to exactly how the query is phrased, _right down to punctuation &amp; spacing!_  It will answer confidently, regardless of correctness.

 Unearned confidence and high persuasiveness, without true knowledge, is the mark of a BS